5 Ways to Prevent RSV

 I participated in an Influencer Activation on behalf of Influence Central for MedImmune.
 I received product samples to facilitate my review as well as a promotional item to thank me for my participation.

-31 Responses to “5 Ways to Prevent RSV”
+31 thoughts on “5 Ways to Prevent RSV”

 I love that awareness is being raised for this.
 I have a friend that her little one had this and it was so scarry for them.